TylerRWard/CSC36000-Project-5/README.md

 ---

 ## Summary
  This project implements a solution to find the minimum cost set of doors to ensure all rooms in a house are reachable from each other.
-The problem is modeled as finding the minimum spanning tree (MST) of a graph using Kruskal's algorithm.
+The problem is modeled as finding the minimum spanning tree of a graph using Kruskal's algorithm.
- The code is modularized with the UnionFind class separated into a header and implementation file for reusability and clarity.
+ The code is modularized with the UnionFind class separated into a header and implementation file.
- Error handling is included for file opening failures and disconnected graphs.
  The program is optimized to meet the O(m log m) time complexity requirement.
- Input parsing is robust, handling variable room names without spaces.
+ This program uses an unordered map to associate each room name with a unique integer index.
 ---

 # Compilation